samco-sdk/Python-SDK/README.md

 }
 ```
 ### CancelOrder:

-An order which is open or pending in system can be cancelled.
+The CancleOrder function `cancel_order()` is used to cancel an order which is in open or pending status in system.
 In other words, cancellation cannot be initiated for already Executed, Rejected orders.This is for CNC, MIS and NRML Orders.
-The CancleOrder function name in python is `cancel_order()`

 #### Parameters:
 ```python